Chinese Proverbs and Idioms on Learning and Education

 To date, China is the third-largest study abroad destination for international students following the United States and the United Kingdom.
-It is also estimated that Chinese students account for the largest percentage of international students studying in overseas higher education institutions.
+In terms of China's outbound study abroad prowess, Chinese students account for the largest percentage of international students studying in overseas universities.

 Improving the quality of education and providing universal access to all citizens continues to be a major focus of China’s development initiatives.

 |经济学||jīngjìxué||(the study of) economics|

 While browsing through the above proverbs and vocabulary list, you may notice that several words and phrases contain the character 学 (xué; to study).
 As one of the 100 most common Chinese characters, 学 (xué) is both widely used and straightforward in meaning.
 It’s also one of the first words that most Chinese language students learn.

 学 (xué) is primarily used to mean “study” as a noun (e.g., a field of study) or verb (to study) and can also mean “-ology” or “study of” (e.g., biology 生物学 shēngwùxué or philosophy 哲学 zhéxué).